-The orange carrot emerged at least by the 16th century, perhaps earlier; it’s still not clear.
-At some point along the line, probably in a cultivar of yellow carrot, there was a mutation which dramatically increased the amount of beta carotene in this crop making the carrot orange.
+The orange carrot emerged at least by the 16th century, perhaps earlier; though it’s still not clear.
+At some point along the line, probably in a cultivar of yellow carrot, there was a mutation that dramatically increased the amount of beta carotene in this crop making the carrot orange.
 This became popular then because the orange cultivar is much more nutritious because of the beta carotene.

 Modern Day GMs

 But, what about genetically modified (GM) food now?
 We can dramatically change plants by cultivating them.
 Is genetic modification any different?
 It is a lot quicker and more powerful.
 We can take genes even from distantly related species, even bacteria, and place a bacterial gene in a crop plant.
 Therefore, there are differences between genetically modifying food and just cultivating them.
 But, it is still just another technology or thing that humans do to alter, even significantly, food.

 Some people object to the very notion of GM food.
 There are other issues, including political issues, regarding ownership of that food.
 Today we’re discussing the health and safety of the food itself.
 The point is that, whether it’s the result of natural evolution, cultivation, or genetic modification, the product is what matters the most—not necessarily how we got to that product.

 Learn more about the importance of whole foods and fiber